craftcms/docs/docs/3.x/project-config.md

 Craft 3.1 introduced the **project config**, a sharable configuration store that makes it easier for developers to collaborate and deploy site changes across multiple environments.

-Craft stores the following settings in the project config:
+Craft stores the following settings in the project

 - Asset volumes and named image transforms
 - Category groups